 - 4.1 Introduction

 - 4.2 Learning Outcomes

 - 4.3 Fulani Conquest of Hausaland

 - 4.3.1 Fulani Conquest of Hausaland

 - 4.3.2 The (Jihad) Holy War

 - 4.3.3

 - 4.4 Summary

 - 4.5 References/Further Readings/Web Resources

-- 4.6 Possible Answers to Self-Assessment Exercise(s) within the content
+- 4.6 Possible Answers to Self-Assessment Exercise(s)

-Discuss the contribution of some outstanding rulers of the Hausa and the Fulani Empire.

-Analyse the nature of the traditional administration of Hausa and the Fulani Empire.

-Demonstrate your knowledge of the main causes and course of the Jihad (Holy War).

-Evaluate the Consequences of the Fulani Conquest of Hausaland
+- discuss the contribution of some outstanding rulers of the Hausa and the Fulani Empire. - analyse the nature of the traditional administration of Hausa and the Fulani Empire. - demonstrate your knowledge of the main causes and course of the Jihad (Holy War). - evaluate the Consequences of the Fulani Conquest of Hausaland